-If you’d like to get more information about this handsome young man, please fill out a adoption application or email us at firstname.lastname@example.org so we may contact you to see if he’ll be a good fit.
+If you’d like to get more information about this beautiful Golden, please fill out a adoption application or email us at firstname.lastname@example.org so we may contact you to see if he’ll be a good fit.

 “Rex” is a gorgeous, 1.5-year-old Golden Retriever/herding dog mix who was dumped by an unknown person in a neighborhood in Valley Village.
 Lucky for Rex, neighbors in the area worked to win his trust and find him a temporary home.
 He’s been neutered, microchipped, and had all his shots.
 What’s more, Rex comes professionally trained!
 Currently he lives 24/7 with his trainer, where he is learning all his commands and how to be an excellent family dog.
 He’s crate trained, potty trained, and walks beautifully on a leash.